Alun Talfan Davies: Cultural activities

 In 1940, with his brother Aneirin Talfan Davies, Davies founded the Welsh language publishing firm Llyfrau'r Dryw (later taken over by Sir Alun's son, Christopher Davies and taking his name).
 In 1958 they co-published Y Geiriadur Mawr, an influential Welsh dictionary.
 In 1969 they founded the current affairs magazine Barn.

 With a group of friends and acquaintances Davies formed Harlech Television (later HTV) which made a successful bid for the Wales and West independent television franchise, displacing the incumbent TWW in 1967.
 Davies persuaded Lord Harlech to become chairman of HTV Group while Davies became vice-chairman.
 Davies was chairman of the Welsh board from 1967 to 1973.

 Davies was an active supporter of the National Eisteddfod of Wales and was President of the Court from 1979 to 1982.
+He was a Member of the Aberystwyth Old Students' Association and served as President (1973-4).

 In 1980 he co-founded the Welsh Portrait Sculpture Trust which commissioned a series of portrait busts of distinguished Welshmen from the sculptor Ivor Roberts-Jones.
 In 1982 he became a trustee of the Welsh Sculpture Trust which established an outdoor sculpture collection in Margam Country Park.